cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     renderingEngineUID: string;
 };

-// Warning: (ae-missing-release-tag) "StackViewport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class StackViewport extends Viewport implements IStackViewport {
-    // Warning: (ae-forgotten-export) The symbol "ViewportInput" needs to be exported by the entry point index.d.ts constructor(props: ViewportInput);
+    constructor(props: ViewportInput);
     // (undocumented)
     addActor(actorEntry: ActorEntry): void;